donsheehy/fwcg2022/localinfo.md

 NCSU's Wolfline manages a strong bus network within campus.
 Routes 20, 40, and 41 connect Centennial Campus to Main Campus.
-For more information (including live bus locations) please check: https://transportation.ncsu.edu/wolfline/.
+For more information (including live bus locations) please check [NCSU Wolfline](https://transportation.ncsu.edu/wolfline/).

 No fares or identification are required on either system.